jsbrunner/micro_bicycle_traffic_flow_simulation/README.md

 ## Citation
 Please cite this article if you use this model in your work:
 Brunner, J. S., Ni, Y.-C., Kouvelas, A., & Makridis, M. A. (2024).
-Microscopic simulation of bicycle traffic flow incorporating cyclists’ heterogeneous dynamics and non-lane-based movement strategies.
-Simulation Modelling Practice and Theory, 135, 102986. https://doi.org/10.1016/j.simpat.2024.102986
+Microscopic simulation of bicycle traffic flow incorporating cyclists’ heterogeneous dynamics and non-lane-based movement strategies. _Simulation Modelling Practice and Theory_, _135_, 102986. https://doi.org/10.1016/j.simpat.2024.102986